Here's How Your Trade Confluent Inc. (CFLT) Aggressively Right Now

-Confluent Inc. (NASDAQ:CFLT) went up by 0.60% from its latest closing price compared to the recent 1-year high of $94.97.
-The company’s stock price has collected 12.62% of gains in the last five trading sessions.
+Confluent Inc. (NASDAQ:CFLT) went up by 3.59% from its latest closing price compared to the recent 1-year high of $94.97.
+The company’s stock price has collected -22.62% of loss in the last five trading sessions.

 Is It Worth Investing in Confluent Inc. (NASDAQ :CFLT) Right Now?